Hardwick and Woodbury Railroad: Incorporation and construction

 There were 16 miles of track in total (counting the leased span), only 9 of which could be called main line.
 Originally, there was no way to turn around a locomotive on the entire line: a crew would need to travel over the St.J.&L.C. track to Morrisville to use the turntable there.
 A wye was built at Foster’s Summit, and later another wye was installed near the H&W engine house in Hardwick.
-There were originally thirteen listed "stations" along the main line, but not a single company-owned building on the entire route.
+The main line passed thirteen listed "stations" functioning as waypoints for calculating shipping costs but not a single company-owned building on the entire route.
 Despite the railroad’s name, the track did not extend to Woodbury village.

 The directors of the railroad promised equal treatment of all local granite companies and free construction of siding tracks during 1897.
 Soon, branches extended to the "Blue" and "White" quarries of the Woodbury Granite Company and the Fletcher quarry.
 Woodbury’s "Gray" quarry atop Robeson Mountain was the end of the main line.
 The larger quarries were served by multiple sidings; the Gray quarry had at least six, but these were removed and rebuilt as convenient to serve the quarrying areas.
 At the other end of the line, in Hardwick, sidings extended to the granite sheds; no less than seven sidings served the Woodbury Granite Co.’s facilities.
 The railroad’s "yard" comprised all of the track—main line and sidings—between Buffalo Crossing and Granite Junction.
 The yard was sometimes called Woodbury Station.